Camping on Brownsea IslandBrownsea Island, Poole Harbour, Dorset, BH13 7EE

 Adventure Camping: Public camping aimed at primarily friend groups, families and individuals at restricted times of year.

-Arriving by private boat: You are welcome to arrive by sailboat, canoe or kayak but this will need to be pre-arranged.
+Arriving by private boat: You are welcome to arrive by sailboat, canoe or kayak.

 Parking: There is no parking available on Brownsea Island and access is by passenger ferry only.
-The nearest parking is the main pay and display car parks at Sandbanks and Poole and they are a 10 -15 minute walk to the ferry.
+The nearest parking is the main pay and display Poole - a 10 -15 minute walk to the ferry at Poole Quay.

-Transport: We aim to meet all groups on arrival and transport kit up to the campsite for a small charge.
-Adventure Campers will be expected to manage their own arrival, including signing in, finding their way to the campsite and transporting all their kit.
+Transport: We aim to meet all groups on arrival and may be able to transport kit up to the campsite for a small charge.
+Adventure Campers will need to make their way to the campsite: a 20 – 25 minute walk on a rough track.
+We recommend travelling light.

 Hazards: As arrival to the Island is via boat, visitors must be able to independently transfer from the boat onto the jetty.
 The campsite is close to the sea and cliffs.